jodyhagins/slotmap/README.md

 ## Documentation

-- [DESIGN.md](/Users/jhagins/src/claude-play/slot_map/DESIGN.md) - Complete design specification and implementation notes
+- [DESIGN.md](/Users/jhagins/src/claude-play/slot_map/docs/DESIGN.md) - Complete design specification and implementation notes
+- [API.md](/Users/jhagins/src/claude-play/slot_map/docs/API.md) - Documentation about using the API
+- [DEVELOPER.md](/Users/jhagins/src/claude-play/slot_map/docs/DEVELOPER.md) - Documentation aimed at a slotmap developer or maintainer, with a bit more information on design and implementation details that matter to working with the code.

 ## License